Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

    - Try a different web browser
    - Check if JavaScript is enabled

-### **Reporting Issues**

-When reporting test failures, include:
-- Test scenario number and name
-- Exact input values used
-- Actual prediction result received
-- Error messages (if any)
-- Browser type and version
-- Screenshots of the issue

 This comprehensive testing framework ensures the Page 4 Interactive Bulldozer Price Prediction system delivers reliable, accurate results for real-world business applications.